brunops/sinatra_activerecord_heroku/README.md

 # Sinatra / ActiveRecord / Heroku

-This is a tutorial guiding through the steps to set an Sinatra application with ActiveRecord in Heroku.
-Supporting different databases for each environment.
+This tutorial aims to guide through the steps of setting up an Sinatra application with ActiveRecord in Heroku.
+Supporting different databases for each environment with as minimum code as possible.

 ## Bare bones steps
 * 1. Clone repo